What is ResearchGate?

 How is it useful?

-ResearchGate connects you with content and researchers that you’ll find valuable to your own work.
+ResearchGate connects you with other researchers, helps you discover content valuable to your work, and lets you make your own research visible.
 Here's how:

 - Connect with colleagues, co-authors, and specialists in your field

-- Add your research to your profile to make it discoverable to other researchers
+- Add your research to your profile to make it discoverable by other researchers

-- Add your current project to your profile to share updates about what you're working on right now
+- Add your current project to your profile to share updates and get feedback on what you're working on

-- Ask research-related questions and get answers from a unique community of experts
+- Ask research-related questions and get answers from experts

 - Share your knowledge and expertise by answering questions